-- His surname is also spelled "Pucchi" in All Star Battle.
+- His surname is also spelled "Pucchi" in All Star Battle and Eyes of Heaven.

 - Story-Breaker Power: Made in Heaven lets Pucci gradually speed up time to the point of entire days passing in seconds for other characters while Pucci sees everything as happening in normal time, effectively giving him escalating super speed.
 At his peak, he essentially has The World's time-stop ability on constantly (while Jotaro's World powers are virtually useless against him by this point).
 He's fast enough that he kills Annasui, Jotaro, Ermes, and Jolyne easily.
 Arrogance is really the only reason he loses to Emporio.

 - Throwing Off the Disability: He was born with a club foot and used to walk with a noticeable limp.
 Dio's sudden and miraculous cure of his condition is what initially drew Pucci to him.